the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct.lagda.md

       → (f : E.Hom[ σ ] x y) (a : D.Ob[ Δ ⨾ y ])
       → D-fib.lifting σ (∐ y a) D.∘′ ⟨ f ⨾ a ⟩
       D.≡[ sym (sub-proj f) ] ⟨ y , a ⟩ D.∘′ D-fib.lifting (σ ⨾ˢ f) a

     ⟨⨾⟩-weaken {y = y} {σ = σ} f a =
        D-fib.commutesp σ (∐ y a) (symP (sub-proj f)) _
 ```

-Crucially, this map is also cocartesian due to stability of
-cocartesian maps.
+Because we have assumed that cocartesian maps are stable when pulled
+back along cartesian maps over projections^[what a mouthful!], this map
+is _also_ cocartesian --- and, you guessed it --- the spiced-up
+introduction rule is also natural.

 ```agda
   opaque